red-machine-games/raw-markdown-documentation/docs/api/examples.md

 ## Developing `onGetProfile.js` cloud function

 Use it for small service profile changes.
-Differs from `mutateProfile.js` in that it called after mutation and only on getting profile.
-Organize limited campaigns with free loot boxes and many more using this cloud function and global varialbe `#!js now` to determine campaign borders.
+It differs from `mutateProfile.js` in that it called after mutation and only on getting a profile.
+Organize limited campaigns with free loot boxes and many more using this cloud function and global variable `#!js now` to determine campaign borders.

 ## Developing PvE cloud functions

-As mentioned before PvE mechanism depends on 3 cloud functions implemented by developer: `pveInit.js`, `pveAct.js` and `pveFinalize.js`.
-Consider them as set of logical steps with some share from operative memory.
-Function `pveInit.js` should return freshly made battle model and return it via `#!js PveInitResponse`, functions `pveAct.js` and `pveFinalize.js` has `#!js args.battleModel` global argument to work with it.
+As mentioned before the PvE mechanism depends on 3 cloud functions implemented by developer: `pveInit.js`, `pveAct.js` and `pveFinalize.js`.
+Consider them as a set of logical steps with some share from operative memory.
+Function `pveInit.js` should return freshly made battle model and return it via `#!js PveInitResponse`, functions `pveAct.js` and `pveFinalize.js` has a `#!js args.battleModel` global argument to work with it.

 !!! abstract "Further listed some hints and theses to help you get along with this cycle"
-    - Function `pveAct.js` doesn't have: `#!js selfHumanId` global variable, access to profiles, ratings, matchmaking and locking;
+    - Function `pveAct.js` doesn't have: `#!js selfHumanId` global variable, access to profiles, ratings, matchmaking, and locking;
     - Consider `pveAct.js` cloud function as high frequently called, so you should keep it as lightweight as possible;
     - Battle model(`#!js args.battleModel` global argument) is the core of this cycle - ==**do not ignore it**==;
     - If you have shared game library code({>>maybe transpiled from another language<<}) implement it as a set of internal cloud functions and use `#!js run()` API;